mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Further analysis of the different kinds of errors that are likely to arrive and testing different strategies for dealing with them that take into account the zone or proximal development of the participants may provide not only useful input for the participants, but also opportunities to check understandings of processes and game patterns and computational patterns in use.

 Question - do more useful / less de-motivating errors result from remixing and game patching?
+Question - what impact does the process of being driven by GDPs have on how users deal with errors?
+PERHAPS EXPLORE LATER?

 Perhaps see the above glitch examples.
 Not fully understanding every line of code can create a fun, unpredictable environment.
 We can infer from these examples that wrong behaviour may be easier to investigate and to correct than no-behaviour errors.